hbv401g-team3f/flugverkefni/README.md

 * As a passenger, I want to be able to check on flights without experiencing much lag so that I do not get annoyed or frustrated.

+* As a user, I want to be able to use the application even though my computer is not top of the line, so I am not excluded from the user base.

+* As a marketing manager, I want to have access to the data regarding sold flight tickets, so that I can effectively create better marketing strategies.

+* As a passenger, I want the application to have an easily understandable and intuitive interface, so that I can navigate the application even though I am not very proficient in the language used.